Terrazzo Floor Tiles

 Available Thickness | 2cm/2.5cm/3cm or other thickness as customization. |

-Traditional terrazzo floor tiles are made by mixing crushed stone, glass, quartz stone, and other aggregates into a cement binder to form concrete-based terrazzo.
-The surface is then ground and polished for a smooth finish.
+Traditional terrazzo floor tiles are crafted by mixing crushed stone, glass, quartz, and other aggregates into a cement binder to form a concrete-based terrazzo surface.
+This mixture is ground and polished to create a smooth, attractive finish favored in many architectural projects.

 Advantages

-✔ Seamless Finish – No visible joints, creating a continuous, elegant look.
+✔ Seamless Finish – No visible joints create a smooth, continuous surface that enhances any space.

-✔ Large-Area Formation – Poured as one continuous floor, ensuring no noticeable color variations in a single section.
+✔ Large-Area Formation – Poured as one unit, reducing color variations within sections.

-✔ Stunning Mosaic Effects – Customizable for decorative and artistic designs.
+✔ Stunning Mosaic Effects – Allows for customizable decorative and artistic patterns tailored to design preferences.

 Disadvantages

-❌ Weaker Physical Properties – Unlike factory-made terrazzo, no high-frequency vibration or high-pressure compaction is applied.
+❌ Weaker Physical Properties – Does not benefit from high-frequency vibration or high-pressure compaction like factory products.

-❌ Uneven Surface – Self-leveling and manual polishing can result in minor waves or unevenness.
+❌ Uneven Surface – Self-leveling and polishing may cause minor surface irregularities.

-❌ Strict Construction Conditions – Requires a controlled environment; cross-working is prohibited.
+❌ Strict Construction Conditions – Requires controlled environments, prohibiting cross-operations during installation.

-❌ Extended Construction Time – Needs post-installation protection, delaying the overall project timeline.
+❌ Extended Construction Time – Needs additional curing and protection, potentially delaying project completion.

-❌ Not Suitable for Walls – On-site pouring is limited to flooring applications.
+❌ Not Suitable for Walls – Limited strictly to flooring applications.

 Common Issues with On-Site Pouring Terrazzo

-⚠ Bonding Strength Issues – Aggregates may become loose or detach over time.
+⚠ Bonding Strength Issues – Aggregates can loosen or detach over time.

-⚠ High Water Absorption – Susceptible to staining and moisture penetration.
+⚠ High Water Absorption – Increases risk of staining and moisture damage.

-⚠ Cracking Risks – Lower density and strength make it prone to cracks.
+⚠ Cracking Risks – Lower density results in vulnerability to cracks.

 Share